Water Act 1945

 The Water Act 1945 (8 & 9 Geo.
-VI c.
-42) was an Act of Parliament in the United Kingdom, introduced by the coalition government and intended to expand and support the national water supply in England and Wales.
+6. c.
+42) is an act of the Parliament of the United Kingdom, introduced by the coalition government and intended to expand and support the national water supply in England and Wales.
 It marked the beginning of a national water supply policy, required water suppliers to supply water to non-domestic customers for the first time, and introduced the concept of abstraction licensing.

 Background

 The supply of water for domestic users in England and Wales was originally part of a concern for public health.
 As urban populations grew in the early nineteenth century, water was provided either by local authorities or by private companies, each of which obtained its powers from Parliament by obtaining local acts.
 The scope of these acts varied considerably, and an attempt was made to provide some uniformity by the passing of the Waterworks Clauses Acts of 1847 and 1863.
 These provided general guidelines for new local acts, which were expected to be based upon the guidelines.
-Further legislation to define how domestic water supply undertakings should operate was enshrined in the Public Health Act 1875 and the Public Health Act 1936.
+Further legislation to define how domestic water supply undertakings should operate was enshrined in the Public Health Act 1875 (38 & 39 Vict. c.
+55) and the Public Health Act 1936.

 As urban populations grew, so did the demands for water, and the statutory providers sought sources of water outside of their local area, often in more remote upland regions.
 Each such development required its own Act or Parliament, and the intentions of one statutory supplier often conflicted with local interests in the upland region, or with those of similar statutory suppliers also wanting to develop resources in the same region.
 Parliament considered each case in isolation, but there was no regional planning to consider the wider implications of any one scheme.
 There had been calls for a more structured approach to planning in 1869, when the Duke of Richmond had chaired the Royal Commission on Water Supply, and there were further calls in 1920, when the Board of Trade Water Power Resources Committee advocated a Water Commission for England and Wales, but nothing materialised.
 A little progress was made in 1924, when Regional Advisory Water Committees were set up, as a joint venture between the Ministry of Health and existing statutory suppliers.
 Their function was to co-ordinate schemes for water supply, which might involve more than one supplier.
 Government involvement in water supply was, however, limited to the supply of water for domestic consumption only.